 Google Hummingbird is an entirely new search algorithm launched by Google at the end of 2013 to celebrate their 15th birthday.
-Developed for speed and accuracy of searcher’s time and search results, the Hummingbird attempts to answer questions in a more meaningful way.
+It was developed for speed and accuracy of searcher’s time and search results.
+The Hummingbird attempts to answer questions in a more meaningful way.
 That’s it.
 Leave it to Google and its tiny bird to do just that.

 Why did Google create Hummingbird?

 Google created Hummingbird for a few basic reasons:

 - As users of the Internet, we’re in a me-mode.
 We search in terms of